rgolubtsov/rgolubtsov.github.io/content/doc/resume/README.md

     2 image files read
 ```

-That's all... &mdash; Have fun!
+Play with PDFs that way! &mdash; Have fun! :smiley: